-We also help our members calculate the impact of their habits on the planet with our nifty Carbon Tracker tool.
-It offers handy tips on how to reduce your carbon footprint and care for the environment.
+We also help our members calculate the impact of their habits on the planet with our nifty OVO Greenlight tool.
+It helps you understand your carbon emissions and learn how to start reducing them.
 Bad news for carbon, great news for the planet!

 Check out our plans and join OVO today so you can kickstart your journey to zero carbon.
 And while you’re here, we’d love you to sign our petition to ask the government to set a legally binding tree-planting target.
 (And don’t forget to share it with your planet-loving friends too!).

 1 - Estimates tend to be in the 5t - 13t range.
 OVO usually define it as per the Carbon Trust's figure of 5.8t